yuvadm/marconi/README.md

 ## Chef Cookbook Usage

-Since the Vagrant box provisioning process (in this case) is built upon [Chef Solo](http://docs.opscode.com/chef_solo.html) and contains a standard cookbook, it can be used standalone to configure an existing machine, with a preconfigured Chef setup.
+Since the Vagrant box provisioning process (in this case) is built upon [Chef Solo](http://docs.opscode.com/chef_solo.html) and contains a standard cookbook, it can be used standalone to configure an existing Ubuntu machine (precise, 32 bit), with a preconfigured Chef setup.

 ## License and Credits